 It may be surprising, but metal roofing is actually a rather lightweight building material.
 When compared to cement tile or slate roofing, which weigh roughly 700 – 900 pounds per square (an area equal to 100 square feet), or asphalt, which can weigh 300 – 350 pounds per square, metal roofing only weight about 50 – 150 pounds per square.
 As such, the risk of a roof caving in or sagging under a vast amount of weight is greatly reduced when building with lightweight metal roofing.
 Although lightweight, metal roofing has superior strength to withstand heavy winds, severe storms, and hail, and can be walked on without damaging the roof.

 As we’ve stated, the weight of metal roofing makes it quite resistant to high winds and poses a low risk of lifting away from the home.
-For this reason, metal roofing is a good option for homes located in areas where hurricanes or tornadoes may be common.
+For this reason, metal roofing is a good option for homes located in areas where hurricanes or tornadoes may be common, as well as other kinds of extreme weather.
 Metal roofing is also resistant to less extreme weather conditions.
 It is not easily damaged by snow, rain, or even hail and can withstand both hot and cold temperatures with ease.

 Easily sheds water and snow